CraigRisiAG/typescript-exercises/README.md

  2. Difficulty quickly grows one exercise after another.

- 3. Feel free to send pull requests if you've come up with improvements!

- 4. Provide feedback to the creator of these exercises.

- 5. Enjoy.

-## Contributing

- 1. Your contributions are welcome.

- 2. `yarn start` starts the development server.
+ 3. Everyone learns at their own pace, so don't try and keep up with the person next to you

+ 4. Have fun.
+This is your time to learn.